conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 Configuring the Gateway connection to the backing Kafka cluster closely resembles configuring a standard Kafka client's connection to a cluster.

-If you've not done so already, it's best to set the client to Gateway configuration variables, that way the Gateway will know how to interact with Kafka based on how authentication is being provided by the clients, the two are related because Gateway must know whether you wish to use [delegated authentication](#delegated-authentication) or not.
+If you've not done so already, it's best to set the client to Gateway configuration variables, that way Gateway will know how to interact with Kafka based on how authentication is being provided by the clients, the two are related because Gateway must know whether you wish to use [delegated authentication](#delegated-authentication) or not.

 The configuration is done via environment variables, as it is for the other aspects of a Gateway configuration.